irene-1308/final-project-innovation-collective/README.md

-# INSERT WEB APP NAME HERE
+# Gatherly - *App strap line*

-## Project Outline
+## Project Outline:

 ### Problem Statement

 Loneliness is more prolific in today’s society than ever before.
-Gen Z is said to be the loneliest generation of all time.
-22% of Millennials say they have zero friends.
-And old age loneliness is the highest its ever been.
+Gen Z, Millenials, and elderley individuals report experiencing high levels of social isolation.
+Gen Z are said to be the lonliest generation of all-time; 22% of Millennials say they have zero friends; and old age loneliness is the highest it's ever been.
+Existing social media platforms lack focus on building lasting and meaningful connections based on mutual interest and locality.

 ### Solution

-- A very basic social media chat app that is purely based around your interests and location.
+A socially responsible social app that fosters community by helping like-minded individuals find and connect with others within their locality based on shared interests, hobbies and activities.
+Our app would be aimed at building communities and life-long friendships, both remotely and in-person.
 So, for me for example, it would create a “Dorchester Crypto” chat group based my location and interests setup in my profile.

 ## MVPs